kevinolega/callcentertrainingtips/_posts/2019-05-31-clothing-schedule.md

 ---
 layout: post
-title: How to Create a Clothing Schedule and Save
+title: How to Create a Clothing Schedule and Save Your Time
 date: 2019-05-31 10:37
 Tags: [ Top Performer, blog ]
 permalink: /clothing-schedule/